Efland, North Carolina

 Efland is a census-designated place in Orange County, North Carolina, United States.
-As of the 2010 census it had a population of 734.
+As of the 2020 census, it had a population of 852, up from the 2010 census population of 734.

 Efland is located along U.S. Route 70, 3 mi west of Hillsborough, the Orange County seat, and 5 mi east of Mebane.
 It is served by exit 160 from Interstate 85.
 The original name of the Efland community was Green Springs.

 Efland Ruritan Club hosts most of the CDP's activities, including an annual rodeo and the 4th of July and Christmas parades.
 The club was charted on December 7, 1981, and Ben Lloyd (former County Commissioner and Farmer) was its first president.